Warring States period: Background and formation

-The Eastern Zhou dynasty began its fall around 5th century BC.
+The Eastern Zhou dynasty began its fall around the 5th century BC.
 As their influence waned, they had to rely on armies in allied states rather than their own military force.
-Hundreds of smaller polities coalesced into seven major states which included: Chu, Han, Qin, Wei, Yan, Qi and Zhao.
+Hundreds of smaller polities coalesced into seven major states which included Chu, Han, Qin, Wei, Yan, Qi and Zhao.
 However, there eventually was a shift in alliances because each state's ruler wanted independence.
 This caused hundreds of wars between 535 and 286 BC.
 The victorious state would have overall rule and control in China.

 The system of feudal states created by the Western Zhou dynasty underwent enormous changes after 771 BC with the flight of the Zhou court to modern-day Luoyang and the diminution of its relevance and power.
 The Spring and Autumn period led to a few states gaining power at the expense of many others, the latter no longer able to depend on central authority for legitimacy or protection.
 During the Warring States period, many rulers claimed the Mandate of Heaven to justify their conquest of other states and spread their influence.

-The struggle for hegemony eventually created a state system dominated by several large states, such as Jin, Chu, Qin, Yan, and Qi, while the smaller states of the Central Plain tended to be their satellites and tributaries.
-Other major states also existed, such as Wu and Yue in the southeast.
-The last decades of the Spring and Autumn era were marked by increased stability, as the result of peace negotiations between Jin and Chu which established their respective spheres of influence.
-This situation ended with the partition of Jin, whereby the state was divided between the houses of Han, Zhao and Wei, leading to the seven major warring states.
+The decline of the Zhou house began with the transfer of the capital from Shensi to the east in 770 BC.
+Nearly 150 years later, though, it would become weak, as seen in the formula used by the King to invest Duke Wen of Jin as Lord Protector (Pa):

+Oh, my Uncle!
+Illustrious were the Kings Wen and Wu; they knew how to take care of their shining virtue, which rose with splendor on High (toward Heaven) and whose renown spread wide on earth.
+This is why the Sovereign of On-High made the Mandate succeed in the case of the Kinds Wen and Wu.
+Have pity on me!
+Cause me to continue (the line of my ancestors); Me, the Unique Man and cause (me and my line) to be perpetually on the throne!